List of Saw characters: Jeannie Lewis

 Jeannie Lewis is a uniformed patrol officer at the South Metro Precinct who is seen assisting Detective Zeke Banks and the homicide department with their investigations into the Jigsaw copycat killer.
 She is shown to be one of the few officers who does not mistreat Banks due to his reputation as a snitch.
-The first "gift" for Banks (a box containing the tongue and badge of Detective Marv Bozwick) is dropped off to her at the reception area of the precinct.
+The first "gift" for Zeke (a box containing the tongue and badge of Detective Marv Bozwick) is dropped off to her at the reception area of the precinct.
 She later detains a second courier with a second package along with other uniformed officers.
-When Captain Angie Garza goes missing, it is Lewis who assists Banks in gaining access to the building's cold case evidence room (located in a repurposed bank vault), however they are too late to save Garza from being killed by the trap she was put in.
+When Captain Angie Garza goes missing, it is Lewis who assists Zeke in gaining access to the building's cold case evidence room (located in a repurposed bank vault), however they are too late to save Angie from being killed by the trap she was put in.